Who should attend?

 Payments by Visa, MasterCard, or American Express:

 Registrants who are able to pay the full tuition amount due with a single transaction, using one credit card, should access our payment website to pay online.
-The online payment url is included in the email accompanying each invoice.
+The online payment url is included at the top of each invoice.
+The payment portal will pre-populate with the registrant's name, address, and email address.
+If a third party is making payment, this should be updated with the cardholder's information.
+This will only affect the card transaction and will not change the registrant's information in our registration system.
 Note to corporate/government card users: Please make sure that you are using the correct card for this transaction.
 We cannot accommodate requests to credit the original card and re-pay via a different card or another payment method.

 Payments by Bank/Wire Transfer: